Elegant-elephant/foorumi-api/README.md

 The language currently used is finnish.

+## Database
+Project uses SQLITE database by default.
+If system has an DATABASE_URL enviroment variable, it uses POSTGRES instead.

 ## Demo
-This project includes everything in terms of dependences, but the SQLITE database has to be created from a seed.
+This project includes everything in terms of dependences, but the SQLITE or POSTGRES database has to be created from a seed.
 This can be done by running:

 ```
 node db/seed.js